-The number of individual insolvencies in the UK has fallen in recent years, from a peak of just over 35,000 per quarter in 2009 to around 20,000 per quarter in 2015, and bankruptcy orders have dropped from close to 20,000 to less than 5,000.
-But even though it’s less common, we know that doesn’t make it any easier for you to handle.
+The number of individual insolvencies in the UK has fallen in recent years, but even though it’s less common we know that doesn’t make it any easier to deal with.

 If you are facing severe financial difficulties or personal insolvency, it is vital that you seek advice from qualified legal experts before selecting a course of action to take.
 Personal bankruptcy is just one of a number of options, and experienced professionals can help you make the right choice.

 Bankruptcy is a process whereby your assets are used as contributions to settle your debts.
 These assets could include possessions, any property you own, or even your income.

 If you are facing debts that you cannot pay off in a reasonable time, you can file for bankruptcy yourself in order to put your case through the courts.
 In some instances, bankruptcy orders are made against people by their creditors.

 Why should I file for bankruptcy?

 Bankruptcy can be a way to give yourself a fresh start with your finances, by writing off all your unsecured debts in order to come to a settlement with your creditors.

 The point at which people are generally advised for bankruptcy is when their assets are worth less than their debts.
 If you have enough money to keep paying your debts, then bankruptcy is unlikely to be the best option for you, as it would mean losing assets such as your house or your car.